 You usage history is saved from completed forms.
 This allows the app to make suggestions as you type in form fields.
 To clear your suggestion history:

 Tap Clear Suggestions > Remove.

-When you copy text to your device clipboard, you can paste that text into a text field by simply long pressing the field and tapping Paste.
+To do so, copy text to your device clipboard, long pressing the field where you want to add text, and tap Paste.

 To remove a field: